evert/evert.github.com/_posts/2014/2014-10-15-google-carddav-issues.md

 be interpreted.

 The effect for the end-user is that a user may create vCards and add a bunch of information to a contact.
-This information gets saved by Google, and upon a next sync, all of this is gone.
+This information gets saved by Google, and upon the next sync, all of this is gone.